stackbit-projects/kind-parsley-a7722/src/pages/about.md

         description: >
           Now THAT is true, but we love user experience even more.
 We talk about it all the time and saw that the existing products in the market were either too technical or not user-friendly enough.
-As plant enthusiasts we understand not everyone has the time in their busy schedules to properly care for their plants - so we built Gro!
+As plant enthusiasts, we understand not everyone has the time in their busy schedules to properly care for their plants.
+So, we built a Gro - a device that makes everyone's fingers green!
         image: images/nan_talk.jpg
       - title: We think plants are the future
         description: >-